 Getting to Edinburgh Castle

 Edinburgh Castle is located in the city centre at the top end of the Royal Mile – you can’t miss it!
-The best option is take public transport to the city and to walk to the castle.
+The best option is take public transport to the city and to walk up the Royal Mile to the castle.

 If you’re arriving by train Waverley train station, follow exit signs for Edinburgh Castle.
 There are a lot steps to climb and steep lanes to walk up so take your time.